 Although spend visibility isn’t a new concept, many businesses still get their spending practices wrong.
 In tech spending, for instance, research shows that companies spend an average of $13,000 each on SaaS for their company – but $4000 is spent unnecessarily.
 That’s a 30 percent loss in potential savings.

-The reason many businesses struggle with tracking spending is that they don’t have the right spend analysis tools in place.
+The reason many businesses struggle with tracking spending is that they don’t have the right procurement or spend analysis tools in place.
 Without the necessary technology, it’s difficult to track and manage spending across different departments and geographies.
 This can lead to duplicate purchases, overspending on certain products or services, and a lack of understanding of where money is being allocated.

 It’s also because they are set in their old systems and ways of doing things.
 Change is hard; businesses get stuck using the same recruitment agency, same technology, same marketing agency, and same old tricks.
 Many or most companies are reluctant to implement new SaaS spend management tools or procedures that could save them money.